Grizzlies vs. Rockets: Betting Trends, Record ATS, Home/Road Splits

 Grizzlies vs. Rockets: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Memphis Grizzlies (44-27) will look to extend a three-game win streak when they host the Houston Rockets (18-54) on Wednesday, March 22, 2023 at FedExForum as heavy, 13.5-point favorites.
-The game airs at 8:00 PM ET on BSSE and SportsNet SW.
-The point total is set at 230.5 for the matchup.
+The Memphis Grizzlies (45-27) are big, 12.5-point favorites as they look to extend a four-game winning streak when they host the Houston Rockets (18-55) on Friday, March 24, 2023 at FedExForum.
+The contest airs at 8:00 PM ET on BSSE and SportsNet SW.
+The matchup has a point total of 233.5.

 Grizzlies vs. Rockets Odds & Info